rackerlabs/rackspace-how-to/content/dedicated-hosting/myrackspace-username-updates.md

 did not update it by September 24, 2018, Rackspace has automatically updated your username to meet the new requirements.

-### Changes to your MyRackspace account as of September 24, 2018
+### Changes to your MyRackspace username as of September 24, 2018

-If you were unable to update your username before September 24, Rackspace has updated it for you.
 Your updated username is in the following format:

 _**Current username + last 4 digits of your account number**_